 So why are so many cats overweight?

 In the wild, food can often be in short supply and a lot of energy would be needed to get that food.
 The modern domestic cat has a much easier time of it, food on tap with no more effort required than walking over to the bowl.
-But that brings with it the risk of gaining weight.
+But that brings with it the risk of weight gain.

 How can you tell if your cat is overweight?